2023 Best Value Teaching Assistant/Aide Associate Degree Schools in New York

 The average tuition and fees for an in-state undergraduate at BMCC are $5,170 a year.
 On average, teaching assistants graduates from BMCC take out $9,253 in student loans while working on their Associate Degree.

-A rank of #4 on this year’s list means Medgar Evers College is a great value for teaching assistants students working on their associate degree.
-Located in the large city of Brooklyn, Medgar is a public college with a small student population.
+Out of the 5 schools in New York that were part of this year’s ranking, Medgar Evers College landed the # 4 spot on the list.
+Located in the large city of Brooklyn, Medgar is a public school with a small student population.

 Medgar undergraduate students pay an average of $7,352 in in-state tuition and fees each year.
 On average, teaching assistants graduates from Medgar take out $12,013 in student loans while working on their Associate Degree.